document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 Low levels of insulin constantly circulate throughout the body.
 A spike in insulin (triggered by high glucose blood level) signals to the liver that blood glucose is also high, and the liver ""responds" by an increase of glucose absorption changing it into storage molecules of lipids and glycogen.
 Glycogen and lipids are major storage forms of energy (stored in fat tissues called Adipose) that are tightly regulated by insulin and metabolic signals.

-Body use of carbohydrates
+Body Use of Carbohydrates

 Insulin Resistance